LIKEROFJAZZ/Python-scripts/README.md

-# offensive tools I created in python.
-Pretty beginner stuff but fun to mess around with.
+# a running repository of python tools ive created and/or contributed to